Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![PAM (Privileged Access Management) Service Overview](assets/images/extract/media/ssh.png)

-#### Services Description
+#### Service Description

-The Privileged Access Management (PAM) service manages and protects privileged access to critical environments, including credential management, session control, and real-time monitoring.
+Based on SSH solution, the Privileged Access Management (PAM) service manages and protects privileged access to critical environments, including credential management, session control, and real-time monitoring.
 PAM allows organizations to activate a privileged access management system.
 Its purpose is to act as a bridge between users (especially administrators) and the systems they manage, ensuring that administrative credentials are protected within a "vault" and hidden from the administrators themselves.
 Furthermore, the system can rotate administrative credentials or deny access to an administrator on a per-profile basis.
 Privileged accounts — such as system administrators, database managers, and DevOps automation services — represent a primary attack vector for cybercriminals.
 Compromise of these accounts can lead to severe data breaches, ransomware propagation, or full system takeover.